Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Overview of Adaptation Paradigms of Agentic AI

 \subsection{Mathematical Notations}

-To ensure consistency in the subsequent formalization, here, we introduce the key mathematical notations used throughout this paper.
-We organize the notations into three conceptual categories that together define the adaptation process of agentic AI systems: the \textit{adaptation targets}, the \textit{adaptation data sources}, and the \textit{adaptation objectives}.
+We introduce the key mathematical notations used throughout this paper, organized into three categories: \textit{adaptation targets}, \textit{adaptation data sources}, and \textit{adaptation objectives}.

-\paragraph{Adaptation Targets.} This category specifies the entities that undergo adaptation within an agentic AI system. \begin{itemize}[leftmargin=15pt] \item \textbf{Agent} ($\mathcal{A}$): The foundation model that serves as the core reasoning and decision-making component of the system, parameterized by $\theta$.
+\paragraph{Adaptation Targets.} The entities that undergo adaptation within an agentic AI system are as follows. \begin{itemize}[leftmargin=15pt] \item \textbf{Agent} ($\mathcal{A}$): The foundation model that serves as the core reasoning and decision-making component of the system, parameterized by $\theta$.
 Adaptation of the agent can occur through \textit{parameter updates}, \textit{prompt refinement}, or other modifications to its internal policy. \item \textbf{Tool} ($\mathcal{T}$): The set of external callable components that extend the agent’s capabilities beyond its internal parameters.
 Tools can include retrievers, planners, executors, simulators, or other computational modules.
-In this paper, we also \textbf{categorize the memory module within $\mathcal{T}$}, since memory can be viewed as a dynamic and updatable database that interacts with and learns from the agent’s outputs.
-Typically, the retrieval process for accessing stored information is performed through a dedicated retriever or search tool, which allows the agent to query and integrate relevant past knowledge into its reasoning process. \end{itemize}
+In this paper, we \textbf{treat external memory modules as components of $\mathcal{T}$} when they function as dynamic, updatable stores that interact with and learn from the agent's outputs.
+The retrieval process for accessing stored information is typically performed through a dedicated retriever or search tool, which allows the agent to query and integrate relevant past knowledge into its reasoning process.
+We note that parametric and hybrid memory forms may blur the boundary between $\mathcal{T}$ and $\mathcal{A}$; see the discussion below (\S\ref{subsec:formalization}). \end{itemize}

-\paragraph{Adaptation Data Sources.} This category describes the sources from which the adaptation signals are obtained. \begin{itemize}[leftmargin=15pt] \item \textbf{Offline Data} ($\mathcal{D}$): Offline data that serve as alignment references or supervision sources for improving either the agent or the tool.
+\paragraph{Adaptation Data Sources.} The sources from which adaptation signals are obtained include the following. \begin{itemize}[leftmargin=15pt] \item \textbf{Offline Data} ($\mathcal{D}$): Offline data that serve as alignment references or supervision sources for improving either the agent or the tool.
 These data may include human-labeled demonstrations, synthetic trajectories, or logs of prior interactions. \item \textbf{Environment} ($\mathcal{E}$): The external environment in which the agent or tool interacts and receives feedback.
 It provides online experience signals that reflect task performance or execution quality. \end{itemize}